-Vice President-Chief Customer and Innovation Officer, Nashville Electric Service work, and they can spur large-scale investment via public-private partnerships.
+Vice President-Chief Customer and Innovation Officer, Nashville Electric Service make the energy transition happen, new projects and technologies need to become attractive to investors.
+The DOE National Laboratories play a critical role in de-risking technologies by taking on much of the initial research and development work, and they can spur large-scale investment via public-private partnerships.
 ORNL Director Streiffer made it clear how central he saw de-risking new technologies to the lab's mission.